• Laparoscopic Bariatric Surgery Guide

 This minimally invasive laparoscopic bariatric surgical procedure involves a bypass of a portion of the stomach.
 Options include laparoscopic isolated gastric bypass, adjustable gastric band, Roux-en-Y and sleeve gastrectomy.

-laparoscopic-bariatric-surgeryUsing a laparoscope, four to six small openings approximately one-half to one inch long are made in the patient’s abdomen.
+laparoscopic-bariatric-surgeryUsing a small scalpel, four to six small openings approximately one-half to one inch long are made in the patient’s abdomen.
 These openings allow the bariatric surgeon to pass a light, a camera, and some surgical instruments into the abdomen.

 Next, the abdomen is inflated with carbon dioxide gas in order to allow the surgeon to get a better view of the inside of the stomach and its internal structures.
 Surgical instruments about the size of a pencil are then placed into the abdomen to perform the surgery.